Back to Wholesale

 Related products

-Organic Irish Moss or Carrageen Chondrus Crispus
+Organic Irish Moss Carrageen Chondrus Crispus

 Carrageen moss is a species of red algae which grows abundantly along the rocky parts of the Atlantic coast of Europe and North America.
 In its fresh condition this protist is soft and cartilaginous, varying in color from a greenish-yellow, through red, to a dark purple or purplish-brown.
 The principal constituent is a mucilaginous body, made of the polysaccharide carrageenan, which constitutes 55% of its weight.
 The organism also consists of nearly 10% protein and about 15% mineral matter, and is rich in iodine and sulfur.
 When softened in water it has a sea-like odour and because of the abundant cell wall polysaccharides it will form a jelly when boiled, containing from 20 to 100 times its weight of water.